SEDE VACANTE 1431

 Anno 1431 à 13 Febr. morto Papa Martino V, quale visse nel Papato 14 anni, et tenne un quieto e tranquillo stato, che s' andava con l'auro in mano, attorno Roma, ducento miglia di notte, e di giorno securo, e fece grandissimo bene alla Città di Roma.
 1 di Marco li Cardinali si misero in Conclave nella Minerva à 24 hore, e fu sbarrata la piazza della Minerva e fu guardata da Romani.

-The Dominican convent, next to the Basilica of Santa Maria sopra Minerva, was chosen for the conclave for the sake of security, since the square in front of the Basilica was easily closed off and defended.
-Business began on March 2, 1431.
+Business began at the Minerva on March 2, 1431.
 There were approximately nineteen or twenty cardinals in total.
 One cardinal, Domenico Capranica, was not allowed to participate in the Conclave.
 He had been named cardinal by Martin V in secret consistory on July 23, 1423, and was confirmed in another secret consistory on May 26, 1426, but his appointment was not published until November 8, 1430.
-In the parlance of the subject, his mouth had been closed, but not yet opened; he was entitled to the status and prerogatives of a cardinal, but he had not served his novitiate and was entitled neither to speak in consistory nor to vote in a papal election.
+In the parlance of the subject, his mouth had been closed, but not yet opened; he was entitled to the status and prerogatives of a cardinal, but he had not served his novitiate and was entitled neither to speak in consistory nor to vote in a papal election (or so it was alleged; Cartwright, p.
+128; cf. Pastor I, 264).
 Capranica applied, nonetheless, for admission to the Conclave, and was refused by the Cardinals.
+The election was finally conducted by fourteen cardinals.

 The Cardinals